nltk/nltk_book/book/ch04-extras.rst

 In Python, we can treat a list as a stack by limiting ourselves to the three operations defined on stacks: ``append(item)`` (to push ``item`` onto the stack), ``pop()`` to pop the item off the top of the stack, and ``[-1]`` to access the item on the top of the stack.
-The program in Figure check-parens_ processes a sentence with phrase markers, and checks that the parentheses are balanced.
+The program in code-check-parens_ processes a sentence with phrase markers, and checks that the parentheses are balanced.
 The loop pushes material onto the stack when it gets an open parenthesis, and pops the stack when it gets a close parenthesis.
 We see that two are left on the stack at the end;
 i.e. the parentheses are not balanced.

-Although the program in Figure check-parens_ is a useful illustration of stacks, it is overkill because we could have done a direct count:
+Although the program in code-check-parens_ is a useful illustration of stacks, it is overkill because we could have done a direct count:
 ``phrase.count('(') == phrase.count(')')``.
 However, we
-can use stacks for more sophisticated processing of strings containing nested structure, as shown in Figure convert-parens_.
+can use stacks for more sophisticated processing of strings containing nested structure, as shown in convert-parens_.
 Here we build a (potentially deeply-nested) list of lists.
 Whenever a token other than a parenthesis is encountered, we add it to a list at the appropriate level of nesting.